zhuhanming/service-manager/README.md

 ### Minimal changes to `main.c` and no changes to `sm.c`

-One strength of this socket implementation is that not much changes were needed to the existing code.
+This lab assignment was a multi-part exercise, with the last exercise being daemonisation.
+As such, one strength of this socket implementation is that not much changes were needed to the code written for the previous exercises.
 This is because by setting up the socket and redirecting stdout and stderr to the socket descriptor, the rest of the programs can continue on without noticing any difference.
 Abstraction is well-maintained using this implementation.

 ### Use of UNIX domain sockets